aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Pārejas purvu platības īpatsvars analīzes šūnā (1 ha)

 **Procedure:** Derived from the [Bogs and Mires: EDI](#Ch04.17), where transitional mires are classified as 1 with 0 elsewhere.
-Then processed with the workflow `egvtools::input2egv()` with `fill gaps = TRUE` performing inverse distance weighted (power = 2) filling of gaps at the border.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r